Hydlide

 is an action role-playing game developed and published by T&E Soft.
 It was originally released for the NEC PC-6001 and PC-8801 computers in 1984, in Japan only; ports for the MSX, MSX2, FM-7 and NEC PC-9801 were released the following year.
+A Nintendo Switch port based on the PC-8801 version was released on December 21, 2023 by D4 Enterprise.

 A Famicom version was released under the name Hydlide Special in Japan in 1986.
 Three years later, it was localized and released in English regions for the Nintendo Entertainment System by Fujisankei Communications International, known as simply Hydlide.
 The game sold two million copies in Japan across all platforms.
-A Sega Genesis version of Hydlide Special was showcased at the 1989 SCES but never released.

 The game spawned the Hydlide series, followed by the sequels Hydlide II: Shine of Darkness in 1985 and Hydlide 3: The Space Memories (Super Hydlide) in 1987.
 A 1995 remake was released for the Sega Saturn as Virtual Hydlide.